 - Don’t forget your relevant courses

 - Since you’re applying for an internship, it can be especially helpful to include other relevant courses within or alongside your degree in your education section.
-Don’t forget any independent courses you’ve taken!
+Don’t forget any independent classes you’ve taken—especially if they lead right up to your internship!

 - Group like skills together

-- Keep your skills list looking organized by arranging your skills in groups.
-List Python-related skills together, name JavaScript tools in succession, and so on.
+- Keep your skills list tidy and organized by arranging your skills in groups.
+So, if you’re applying for a software-related internship: List Python-related skills together, name JavaScript tools in succession, and so on.

 - Mention your grad date

 - If applicable, make sure you’re upfront about your graduation date on your internship application.
-You don’t want to confuse recruiters–or wind up biting off more than you can chew to avoid passing up an opportunity!
+You don’t want to confuse recruiters—or wind up biting off more than you can chew to avoid passing up an opportunity for much-needed internship experience!

 - Polish your resume professionally